-There were six meetings of the Board in 2014, and each director attended all of the meetings of the Board and all committees on which he served in 2014.
-The Company does not have a policy regarding board members' attendance at the annual meeting of shareholders.
-All of our current directors attended the 2014 annual meeting of stockholders.
+There were seven meetings of the Board in 2015.
+Each director attended all of the meetings of the Board and all committees on which the director served in 2015.
+The Company does not have a policy regarding board members' attendance at the annual meeting of stockholders.
+All of our current directors attended the 2015 annual meeting of stockholders.
 In accordance with NYSE requirements and our Corporate Governance Guidelines, the independent directors of our Board regularly meet in executive session without management or Mr. Middleman present.
 Generally, these executive sessions follow after a meeting of our Board or of the Audit Committee.
-In 2014, the independent directors of our Board met in executive session six times without management or Mr. Middleman present.
+In 2015, the independent directors of our Board met in executive session seven times without management or Mr. Middleman present.

 Mr. Murin, the chairman of the Nominating and Corporate Governance Committee, serves as the lead independent director.
-The lead independent director generally presides at all executive sessions of the independent directors and is the point of contact for persons desiring to communicate directly with the independent directors.
+The lead independent director generally is the point of contact for persons desiring to communicate directly with the independent directors.
 All interested parties may do so by using the IR Contact tab under the Investor Relations section on our website (www.chmireit.com) and leaving a message.